preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/services-612/text-translator/index.rst

 .. image:: text-translator-v7.png

-When you have a Azure cognitive services subscription, and if you have installed another text translator, you have to add some settings here:
+When you have an Azure cognitive services subscription, you have to add some settings here:

 .. image:: text-translator-v7-key-new.png

+If you have installed another text translator, you have to add similar settings.